chris-martin/bricks/in/posts/2017-02-18b-water-monoids/post.md

 import Numeric.Natural (Natural)
 ```

-The arithmetic in the default prelude is a bit clumsy, so you want to be
+The arithmetic in Haskell's default prelude is a bit clumsy, so you want to be
 precise, it can be nice to define your own.
 For example, `Natural` has an
 instance of `Num`, which can get us into trouble because `(-)` is partial.